-Greener Vision assembles thought leadership and insight on how to decarbonise the sector.
+Greener Vision assembles thought leadership and insight on how to tackle the climate crisis.
 We regularly post news and blogs and we run national workshops and regional events to encourage best practice.
+Our current focus is the Pathways to Net Zero thought leadership programme aimed at developing a credible and deliverable framework for achieving net zero.

 The fight of our lives